kontena/kontena/docs/using-kontena/authentication.md

 Kontena Master API uses [OAuth2 Bearer token authentication](https://tools.ietf.org/html/rfc6749).

-When deploying a new Kontena Master an administrator account with a temporary one time authorization code is created.
-The initial authorization code is then automatically used to obtain an access token for the CLI to authenticate as the local administrator after the deployment has finished.
+When deploying a new Kontena Master an internal administrator account with a temporary one time authorization code is created.
+The initial authorization code is then automatically used to obtain an access token for the CLI to authenticate as the internal administrator after the deployment has finished.

 ## Adding users